khorovatin/personal-website/content/home/experience.md

   location = "Calgary, Alberta"
   date_start = "2014-03-04"
   date_end = "2019-10-27"
-  description = """Analysis, testing, and reporting on end-to-end data quality."""
+  description = """Analysis, testing, and reporting on end-to-end data quality.

+  * Made extensive use of the R language to gather, analyze, and report on the quality of oil rig drilling and safety data managed by the company's systems.
+  * Developed and maintained a suite of R scripts to query subsystems and create Microsoft Word reports on their data handling characteristics.
+  * Maintained and extended the software related to a Raspberry Pi-based drilling signal simulator, including on-board Python and a central web-based management server that controlled multiple simulators.
+  * Provided data quality analysis and feedback to an internal research team, resulting in a Patent on a surface stick-slip detection algorithm.
+  """

 [[experience]]
   title = "QA Automation Specialist"